CraftTweaker/CraftTweaker-Documentation/docs/Mods/BuildCraft/Crafting/AssemblyTable.md

 ## Use

-To use, import the class with `import mods.buildcraft.AssemblyTable;` as the beginning of your script.
+To use, import the class with `import mods.buildcraft.AssemblyTable;` at the beginning of your script.

 ## Adding a Recipe